spider-rs/spider/spider_cli/README.md

             Print version information

 SUBCOMMANDS:
-    crawl     crawl the website extracting links
+    crawl       Crawl the website extracting links
+    download    Download html markup to destination
-    help      Print this message or the help of the given subcommand(s) scrape    scrape the website extracting html and links
+    help        Print this message or the help of the given subcommand(s) scrape      Scrape the website extracting html and links
 ```

 All features are available except the Website struct `on_link_find_callback` configuration option.